thoelze1/break-google-drive/README.md

 October 22: Something isn't adding up.
 Each copy of a file takes less than a second to process, so it's likely that each is a shallow copy.
 I will have to adjust my scheme.
 First I will have to develop a way to generate files that are very difficult to compress, and then I will have to find a fast way to generate modified copies in Google Drive so that they remain difficult to compress and are not redundant with the originals.

+October 28: According to Gmail, I am using 54,646,653.06 GB.
+According to the Drive app for iOS, my drive has a capacity of 54,656,892 GB storage space.
+It seems that "storage capacity" is updated based on current usage; I will check with friends to see what their capacity is.
 ## Resources

 - [Quickly create a large file on a Linux system?](http://stackoverflow.com/questions/257844/quickly-create-a-large-file-on-a-linux-system)